benkurian/brp2021/README.md

 ## General Information
-- Provide general information about your project here.
 - We intend to solve the problem of unknown information of Gummarus Ursas (also known as *bears*).
 - The purpose of this project is to inform others about bears and give them jobs for the *Bear Army*.
 - Ben (the coder), wanted to learn GitHub and HTML